 What does this mean for Switzerland?

 For CBD companies like us, legalizing THC-rich cannabis in Switzerland could open new doors and bring us a little closer to our goal of giving cannabis the status it deserves in society.
-So far, Switzerland has already taken a pioneering role in Europe with its liberal approach to CBD.
-The German legislative changes could lead to the market for THC products also coming into focus in this country, which would further increase the demand for high-quality, legal cannabis products and also greatly simplify research.
+So far,

 Our opportunities and challenges for the future

 Developments in Germany and the USA show that the path to full legalization of cannabis is progressing in many countries.
 For Switzerland and especially for us as a CBD company, this offers a multitude of opportunities, from new market segments to the increasing acceptance of CBD products, which is a primary goal for Herba di Berna.
-At the same time, potential legalization also brings challenges that companies like us should prepare for at an early stage.
+At the same time, possible legalization also brings challenges that companies like us should prepare for at an early stage.

 We are actively campaigning for legalization and want to continue to contribute to raising awareness of the many benefits of the hemp plant with our online store and specialist store in Berner Breitsch.
 Hemp is a valuable natural resource, and as a company we stand behind the vision of promoting its positive influence on society and the economy.